Answered By: Andrea Schwartz Last Updated: Mar 29, 2018 Views: 461

-These system-generated email notifications are sent from email@example.com.
+These system-generated email notifications are sent from firstname.lastname@example.org.
 To help prevent our emails from going to spam, add this address to your email's contacts list.
 This is called "whitelisting" or designating an email as a "safe sender."
-See this page and select your email provider for more detailed instructions on how to whitelist a sender.
+See this article and select your email provider for more detailed instructions on how to whitelist a sender.

 To add, change or confirm your email address call Customer Service at 512-974-7475 or do it online.